Dogs Penis Coming Fully Out and Stuck

 His penis was so fully extended it looked like his testicles as well as the penis had been forced totally out of the dog's sheath (the sheath is called a prepuce).

 This was a first for me; though I rarely panic the sight of this came close.
-I quickly a googled it and found it is called “Paraphimosis” This is when the penis comes completely out and the dog cannot retract it back into the body.
+I quickly googled it and found it is called “Paraphimosis” This is when the penis comes completely out and the dog cannot retract it back into their body.

 The two lumps that looked like testicles are in fact the “bulbus glandis” These are on either side at the base of the penis.
-You can why I was confused by in the picture of Musket.
-When a dog becomes fully aroused, the bulbus glandis swells with blood, creating what initially looks like testicles.
+You can see why I was confused by the belief they were testicles in the picture of Musket.
+When a dog becomes fully aroused, the bulbus glandis swells with blood,

 Actually, it is not a gland at all; it is a vital function during mating to allow the two dogs to complete a “coital tie,” which keeps the male and female dogs tied together until mating is fully complete.